MdSaddamKazmi/CAP/README.md

 This repo will help in learning CAP .
+The details are based on "CAP with Node.js"

+Prerequisites :
+a) You have BAS ( Business application studio ) editor.
+If not , you can create an account on https://account.hanatrial.ondemand.com/trial/#/home/trial and get access of BAS.

-The details are based on "CAP with Node.js" You can follow below sequence of branches to learn.
+You can follow below sequence of branches to learn.

 ** Make sure to read the README.md file of each branch